Counterintelligence

-Counterintelligence (counter-intelligence) or counterespionage (counter-espionage) is any activity aimed at protecting an agency's intelligence program from an opposition's intelligence service.
+Counterintelligence (counter-intelligence) and its primary subfield, counterespionage (counter-espionage), are activities aimed at protecting an agency's intelligence program from an opposition's intelligence service.
 It includes gathering information and conducting activities to prevent espionage, sabotage, assassinations or other intelligence activities conducted by, for, or on behalf of foreign powers, organizations or persons.

 Many countries will have multiple organizations focusing on a different aspect of counterintelligence, such as domestic, international, and counter-terrorism.
-Some states will formalize it as part of the police structure, such as the United States' Federal Bureau of Investigation (FBI).
-Others will establish independent bodies, such as the United Kingdom's MI5, others have both intelligence and counterintelligence grouped under the same agency, like the Canadian Security Intelligence Service (CSIS).
+Some states formalize it as part of the police structure, such as the United States' Federal Bureau of Investigation (FBI); some establish independent bodies, such as the United Kingdom's MI5; and some have both intelligence and counterintelligence grouped under the same agency, such as the Canadian Security Intelligence Service (CSIS).